JRPerez936/Tech-Blog/README.md

   ## Usage
-  Following the installation steps will allow users to use the tech blog website as seen [here](https://drive.google.com/file/d/1mr7Y9M7w7YCpLraemwl6a3hEMMPEBjqo/view)
+  Following the installation steps will allow users to use the tech blog website as seen here:

   https://drive.google.com/file/d/1mr7Y9M7w7YCpLraemwl6a3hEMMPEBjqo/view